kchan45/kchan45.github.io/_teaching/2019-fall-teaching-cbe40.md

 location: "Berkeley, CA, USA"
 ---

-This is a description of my teaching experience as a Graduate Student Instructor (GSI) for CBE 40, an introductory chemical engineering course, at UC Berkeley.
+An overview of my teaching experience as a Graduate Student Instructor (GSI) for CBE 40, an introductory chemical engineering course, at UC Berkeley.

 Heading 1
 ======